 Supporting someone withdrawing at home

-During this time you will be in the same house and will have less time apart than before.
-Try agreeing on expectations and boundaries, and setting a time to hear how everyone is going.
+You may be in the same house as the person you are supporting and may have less time apart than usual.
+Try to agree on expectations and boundaries, and take the time to hear how everyone is going.

 Think about these things:

 - What are the expectations in your household?

 - What positive activities can you do in your household that don’t involve alcohol and other drugs?